 - Ensure that the tone and voice of your brand messaging are consistent throughout your marketing copy and that it speaks to the target demographic.

 To access all of these benefits you should quickly test your content on a remote user testing platform.
 Running a content test, like an A/B test with an online platform can take less than an hour, cost far less than traditional testing, and help you achieve all of your content goals.

 Steps for Testing your Content

 Initially, make a list of the most urgent and impactful pieces of content that your brand has.
-It can include social media posts, headlines, e-book titles, newsletter content, etc. But ensure that you proceed into testing with a clear idea regarding what content you are testing, who you are targeting, and what metric you are looking to improve.
+It can include social media posts, headlines, e-book titles, newsletter content, etc. But ensure that you proceed into testing after conducting market research about what content you are testing, who you are targeting, and what metric you are looking to improve.

 Set realistic goals

 Don’t begin testing with vague plans like getting more engagement, clicks, etc. Ensure your goals are highly specific and realistic, considering your target audience.
 With a proper objective in place, you can guarantee that you are testing for the right thing and efficiently communicating the findings to the team.